 (2) Upon the recommendation of the Minister under subsection (1), the Governor may, by order wherein the area and the forest disease is specified, constitute the area a forest disease risk area with such name as may be specified in the order.

-[Section 82 amended by No. 28 of 2006 s.
+[Section 82 amended: No. 28 of 2006 s.
 209.]

 83. Forest disease areas, constituting